Spinvis: Spinvis

-De Jong began touring, and played at the Crossing Border Festival in Amsterdam with Toots Thielemans.
-He at the end of 2002, Spinvis' song "Smalfilm" was second in the VPRO's Song of the Year 2002 contest.
-In addition to this De Jong received an Essent Award, a prize for breakthrough artists.
+De Jong began touring, and played at the Crossing Border Festival in Amsterdam with jazz harmonica player Toots Thielemans.
+At the end of 2002, Spinvis' song "Smalfilm" was second in the VPRO's Song of the Year 2002 contest.
+In addition to this, De Jong received an Essent Award, a prize for breakthrough artists.

 Spinvis and his ensemble completed a brief tour in early 2003.
 With labelmates Bauer, De Jong created a track for a Dutch music webzine compilation.
-In August, Spinvis performed in Germany (Haldern Open Air) and Belgium (Pukkelpop).
+In August, Spinvis performed at the Haldern Open Air in Germany, and at Pukkelpop in Belgium.
 On 1 December, "Nieuwegein aan Zee" was released, containing a live registration and a number of unreleased tracks.
 On 17 December, Spinvis performed with an orchestra in Vredenburg, Utrecht.

 In early 2004, Spinvis won two Dutch awards, the Silver Harp and the Annie M.G.
 Schmidt prize.
 In honour of the fourth edition of the Cross-Linx festival De Jong composed a musical piece that consists of three rhythmical monologues.
 Actress Roos Ouwehand, opera singer Lucia Meeuwsen and actor Hans Dagelet performed the pieces together with Spinvis.
 For filmmaker Theo van Gogh, Spinvis wrote the title song for the television series Medea.
 This six-part series on Dutch politics was shown in the winter of 2004.
 In this busy year Spinvis also contributed to Claudia de Breij's song "Nieuwbouwwijk".